carbon-design-system/carbon-design-kit/CONTRIBUTING.md

 ### Visual style and UX patterns

 * Is your design consistent with our default visual [style](http://carbondesignsystem.com/themes) we have established for the core Carbon library?
-* Do your interaction patterns (hover, focus, motion, animations) match exisiting Carbon styles?
+* Do your interaction patterns (hover, focus, motion, animations) match existing Carbon styles?
 * Does your design follow basic UX best practices?
 * Does your design promote clear language, correct grammar, and support globalization?